geraldselvino/GNSBitcoind_Tx_Validator/README.md

 - Go to command line and change to cloned directory

 **Docker**
-- Type `docker-compose` up to start the microservice
+- Type `docker-compose` up to build and start the microservice

 **Stand-alone**
-- Changed the host property in dbconfig.js to your hostname
+- Change the host property in dbconfig.js to your hostname
 - Type `npm install`
 - Type `npm start` to start the microservice